zdravkov/kendo-docs/api/web/upload.md

 ---
 title: kendo.ui.Upload
-meta_title: Configuration of Kendo UI file Upload widget
+meta_title: Configuration, methods and events of Kendo UI Upload
 meta_description: How to configure the ability to upload files in an asynchronous manner in Upload UI widget.
 slug: api-web-upload
 relatedDocs: gs-web-upload-overview